midium/EasyAgile/README.md

 # EasyAgile #
 Easy Agile is a small and easy to use agile ticketing system based on Laravel and MySql.
+The project is still ongoing but it is already in a good shape.

 ## Server Requirements ##
 - Composer installed on your remote system